MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_7_2_Createevent.md

 	- **Subject:** You’re invited!

 	- Click **Save and Close**.
 A pop up will appear that says Your changes were saved.
 Click View record to open the new email.
-Otherwise navigate to the Marketing emails list and open **Business Appreciation Event Invite**.
+Otherwise navigate to the emails list and open **Business Appreciation Event Invite**.

 	- Change the image to: coho-vineyard